ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 As part of the setup phase ({{setup}}) the accessory and owning device are paired, establishing a shared key `SK` which is known to both the accessory and the owning device.
-The rest of the protocol proceeeds as follows.
+The rest of the protocol proceeds as follows.

 * The accessory periodically sends out an advertisement which contains an ephemeral public key `Y_i` where `i` is the epoch the key is valid